-- 11. Breach of this guideline may provide grounds for, - i.
+- 10. Breach of this guideline may provide grounds for, - i.
 Rejection or revocation of a bid, tender or proposal by a procuring entity; - ii.
 Being placed on the ineligibility list thereby debarring suppliers/contractors from participating in procurement proceedings for a stated period; or - iii.
-The establishing the commission on an offence.
+Establishing the commission of an offence.